Garage lighting ideas are important.

 Light for practicality

-Whilst having a lot of light in a garage can help improve the ambience and lift your mood, light is also important for practical reasons.
+Whilst having a lot of light in a garage can help improve the ambiance and lift your mood, light is also important for practical reasons.
 If you’re doing DIY in there, you’ll want plenty of light to help ensure you can easily find the tools, screws, and anything else you’re looking for.
 For practical reasons, you want as many different sources of light as possible.

 Overhead lights will work well, as will lamps, floodlights, and natural lights via windows if possible.
 This is important because it means all angles will be covered, plus there won’t be any shadows.